 b.
-Program Recission.
+Program RecensionRecission.

 i.
-If the decision to rescind programs was rendered by SPAs or CAEP, the EPP may send a written request to the State Superintendent of Education seeking a special review through the Alabama Educator Continuous Improvement Process.
+If the decision to rescind programs was rendered by SPAs or CAEP, the EPP may do a written request to the State Superintendent of Education to havesend a written request to the State Superintendent of Education seeking a special review through the Alabama Educator Continuous Improvement Process.